thecryptorocket/MnemonicUSB/README.md

 # MnemonicUSB
 Mnemonic secure usb/sd storage

 These scripts are designed to be run from TailsOS booted as a live image (accessed from https://tails.boum.org/).
-They should be copied via a USB and ran offline so that they will not touch the internet.
+Please note Tails needs to be configured with persistant storage to save the scripts and also additional software so that ZIP and UNZIP persist from when you run Install.sh.

 The purpose of this script is to split your mnemonic phrase into 2 or more parts and encypt those parts so they can be stored on seperate USB or SD cards.
 One would then need both USB/SD cards and to decrypt both to access your mnemonic phrase

 CreateFiles.sh